-Given the current challenges with — in some countries bans of Glyphosate, Glufosinate becomes a possible candidate to replace the widespread usage of Glyphosate in agriculture.
+Given the current challenges with — in some countries bans of — Glyphosate, Glufosinate has become a possible candidate to replace the widespread usage of Glyphosate in agriculture.
 Glufosinate, however, is long plagued by three major issues — the high cost (roughly 2x-3x over Glyphosate), high environmental impact, and relatively small selection of Glufosinate-resistant seeds.
 L-glufosinate is the next generation, more environmentally friendly replacement of Glufosinate.
 But manufacturing L-glufosinate at a low cost and with scale is still a challenge.
 Currently, manufacturers synthesize L-glufosinate primarily in two ways: through asymmetric chemical synthesis and relying on biochemical processes.
 Both methods have serious constraints on volume and cost.

 Unlike major competitors on the market, Vulpes’s novel process thinks out of the box.
 For the chirality of L-glufosinate, existing manufacturing processes often rely on either asymmetric synthesis or enzyme-based methods.
 Asymmetric synthesis greatly limits the industrial capacity and some methods use cyanide catalysts and enzyme-based synthesis has a lot of waste.
 In short, all existing processes are expensive, and most more expensive than Glufosinate.

 Vulpes’s novel process avoid all the aforementioned problems and is massively cheaper than existing processes.